-He flipped the lesson book back a page, the page with last week’s date, and a big checkmark on it.
+He flipped the lesson book back a page, the page with last week’s date and a big checkmark on it.
 Wordlessly, she began to play.
 The notes came much more easily.
-By the end of the piece her hands were moving freely again and the tears welled up in her eyes had dried.
+By the end of the piece her hands were moving freely again and the tears that had welled up in her eyes had dried.

 Not everyone can carry the weight of the world